 Pine Oaks Village IV is conceived as a neighborhood within a village within a town.
 When fully built, it will consist of 288 units of mixed income family rental housing, as well as up to 26 incomerestricted homeownership units, on 35 acres of land in North Harwich.
-The first phase will consist of 50 rental units in two buildings, plus the community building.
-Five future phases will add 238 additional rental units, and a planned final phase will add the homeownership units.
+Phase B will consist of 50 rental units in two buildings.
+Earlier Phase A, plus four future phases, will add 238 additional rental units.
+A planned final phase will add the homeownership units.